OluwafunmilayoB12/TechNova-Cloud-Health-Technical-Debt-Audit-case-study/README.md

 ---

 ## Dataset Metadata
-The project uses six CSV files, but focuses on specific columns to answer the technical questions.
+The project uses six CSV files but focuses on specific columns to answer the technical questions.

 | Table | Description | Key Columns |
 |--------|--------------|-------------|